 The long-term trends were presumed to be stable or increasing prior to the appearance of white-nose syndrome in 2006 (C. Herzog pers. comm.).

 The northern myotis is primarily associated with uplands and mature interior forests.
 Populations in New York and the eastern U.S. are threatened by white-nose syndrome.
-Due to the potential for continued rangewide declines from white-nose syndrome, the northern myotis has been proposed for listing as an endangered species under the Endangered Species Act (U.S. Fish and Wildlife Service 2013).
+Due to the potential for continued rangewide declines from white-nose syndrome, the northern myotis has been listed as Threatened under the Endangered Species Act (U.S. Fish and Wildlife Service 2015).
 Other threats to this species include incompatible forest management practices, development, habitat fragmentation, and environmental toxins.

 By far the largest threat to northern myotis in New York is white-nose syndrome (WNS) which was first discovered among bats in a cave in Schoharie County, New York in 2006.
 White-nose syndrome is caused by a fungus Pseudogymnoascus destructans (previously Geomyces destructans) that is often visible on the bats' muzzle and wings (Blehert et al. 2009).
 The fungus may invade hair follicles and cause lesions under the skin (Blehert et al. 2009).
 Bats wake from hibernation to groom and consequently burn fat reserves that are needed to survive the winter and they become emaciated (Blehert et al. 2009).
 Extensive damage to their wing membranes and dehydration may also be contributing factors to mortality (U.S. Fish and Wildlife Service 2013).